 Bring an Increment in Sales

 The proper alignment of a sales territory is one of the most effective methods for gaining realistic sales planning and gaining better control over sales operations, thus leading to increased sales.
-It is advisable to utilise Territory-by-territory planning for realistic sales planning.
+It is advisable to utilize Territory-by-territory planning as a sales concept example for realistic sales planning.
 There is variance in the characteristics of customers and prospects in different sales territories and even from country to country.
 Market volume is more homogenous within a territory than in its entirety.
 Controlling sales operations is more effective when the total market is broken down into smaller units.
 When subordinate line executives and individual sales personnel are assigned responsibilities for achieving specific objectives, selling efforts are aligned with sales opportunities.
 It is advisable to adjust calls based on the potential of different accounts.

 Positively Affect Rewards & Increase Employee Morale